rl-institut/multi-vector-simulator/docs/Model_Assumptions.rst

      - Generic cost definitions
      -  :ref:generic-label
    * - Can be addressed
-     - Unlinked one technical unit transformers
+     - Unlinked transformers of one technical unit
      - :ref:unlinked

 .. _disregard-label: